corda/corda/docs/source/upgrading-cordapps.rst

 One the flow ends successfully, all the participants of the old state object should have the upgraded state object which references the new contract code.

+.. note:: You may spot a `Kotlin bug<https://youtrack.jetbrains.com/issue/KT-13003>` while trying to call this flow using method reference like ``proxy.startFlow(::Initiate, state, Contract::java.class`` - until the bug is fixed, the solution is to simply use wrapper function  - ``proxy.startFlow( { (a,b) -> Initiate(a,b) }, state, Contract::java.class``

 Points to note
 ~~~~~~~~~~~~~~